wpengine/hwptoolkit/HOW_WE_WORK.md

 - Clearly flag breaking changes and update relevant documentation
 - Notify the team when PRs are ready for review
 - Request reviews from specific maintainers based on expertise
+- Leave a comment in the PR to say ready for another review after follow up commits from a review

 ### Releases